Doing Business in Germany & German Business Culture Dissected

-In this article, I am dissecting German business culture and will give you some practical advice when it comes to dealing with Germans in a business context.
+In this article, I am dissecting German business culture and will give you some practical advice on doing business in Germany in a business context.

 Of course, when the context changes, some of the advice I give here will apply more or will apply slightly less.